cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-part-1-navigation.md

 ### Step 3: Add a shape

-When your project first opens, you'll see a large window on the left with a 3D workplane, and on the right a sidebar with several shapes to choose from.
-You can add a shape to the workplane by holding down the left mouse button to drag a shape out from the sidebar and then let go of it to drop it onto the workplane.
+When your project first opens, you'll see a large window on the left with a flat 3D workplane, and on the right a sidebar with several shapes to choose from.
+You can add a shape to the workplane by clicking and dragging a shape from the sidebar and dropping it on to the workplane.
 If you want to move the shape, hold down the left mouse button to drag it to a different area of the workplane.

 ### Step 4: Camera Angles